top of page

 Reduction in vapour cloud as it is consumed by flames

-Video credit: Diesel Centre
+Video credit: Unknown

 An electric Nissan Shuike on charge at a DC unit ignited, detroying four other vehicles.